 9. Try alternative discipline strategies to time outs and consequences.
 Have you read my free eBook on connecting through love languages?
 Or may you want to download my mini training course ’30 Days to Rediscover the Magic of Parenting in a Busy World.’

 10. Find ways to give your child a voice when it comes to problem solving.
 In order to get to problem solving they need to be able to express their emotions first in a safe and non-judgemental space.
-You can learn more about emotions in my online learning den.
+You can learn how to do this every week at The Energy Pod.

 Here are some examples that I see regularly in my work: